Reveille (band)

-Reveille was an American nu metal band from Harvard, Chelmsford, and Shirley, Massachusetts.
+Reveille was an American nu metal/rap metal band from Harvard, Chelmsford, and Shirley, Massachusetts.
+They released two studio albums, Laced in 1999 and Bleed the Sky in 2001.

 History

 Formation and major label years (1998–2003)

 The band formed in 1998 and recorded a six-track demo that attracted the attention of major labels.
 After a standout performance at the famous CBGB in Manhattan, New York the band signed with Elektra Records.
 They gained nationwide exposure with their debut album, Laced, in 1999.
 The album featured a guest appearance by Cypress Hill rapper B-Real.
 The band played Warped Tour 1999, Woodstock 1999, and Ozzfest 2000, and toured with Godsmack, Machine Head, and Powerman 5000.